Bee Statistics To Prove Why They’re Crucial for Our Environment!

 Not even a calculator will be able to easily figure out how many bees are on this Earth, as the Independent believes that there are anywhere from 80 million to 100 million managed beehives globally.

-The United States has seen a huge decline in the number of honey bees and their colonies over the year.
-In total, the FAO estimates that there are 2.96 lost colonies from the effects of climate change, pesticides, and pollution, just to name a few.
+The US has seen a huge decline in the number of honey bees and their colonies over the years.
+In total, the USDA estimates that there was a decline of 11.4 million honey bee colonies from 2015 to 2022.
+However, around 11 million have also been added.

 The NPR suggests that the reason for the devastating loss was due to the destruction of their habitat, poor beekeeping, infestations of the varroa mite, and a decrease in the crops available to the bees.